QubiPy-Labs/QubiPy/README.md

 ```

 ### How to use
-You have two ways to use QubiPy, one is by PyPi or by cloning the project from the official repository.
+You have two ways to use QubiPy, one is by [PyPi](https://pypi.org/project/QubiPy/) or by cloning the project from the official repository.

-To use the module, it is necessary to import some modules before :
+To use the module, it is necessary to import some classes before :
 ```python
 from qubipy.rpc import rpc_client
 from qubipy.core import core_client